grandpaul2/Qwen-AI-Assistant/docs/architecture/PROJECT_OUTLINE.md

 ## Core Architecture (`src/`)

-The `src/` directory contains the modular core of the application:
+The `src/` directory contains the modular core of the application with a flat structure for improved maintainability:

+**Recent Structural Improvements:**
+- Flattened module organization from nested `src/ollama/` to flat structure
+- Ollama modules renamed with `ollama_` prefix for clarity
+- Eliminated duplicate test files and complex nesting
+- Single test file per module maintained for cleaner organization

 ### Main Components
 ```